NetickNetworking/NetickDocumentation/articles/4-network-property.md

 ```
 Note that you must make your variable a property by adding `{get; set;}` to its end, this is used by Netick to make it synced automatically.

-4. Let's use the Fetch method to handle the color changing logic.
+4. Let's use the `FetchInput` method to handle the color changing logic.
 When `RandomizeColor` field of the input is true, we generate a random color and assign it to the `MeshColor` network property.

 ```cs
 public class PlayerCharacterVisual : NetworkBehaviour